 It is well known that your chance of developing pancreatic cancer is increased if you have

-.
-If you have a family history of diabetes or have other risk factors, such as being overweight, you should get regular blood sugar testing to see if you have
+diabetes.
+If you have a family history of diabetes or have other risk factors, such as being overweight, you should get regular blood sugar testing to detect

-.
-To prevent the condition from developing, you should control you weight with proper diet and exercise.
+prediabetes.
+To prevent the condition from developing, you should control your weight with proper diet and exercise.
 Your doctor might consider using an antidiabetes drug if other options fail.